wncc/codewars-v4/docs/Game.md

 Each island also has a cooldown period of `35` timeframes, during which walls cannot be built around it.

+Each tile of Wood can give a total of `25` Wood.
 Wood is never replenished, and is thus a limited resource on the Map.

 ### Gunpowder
 Gunpowder is an important resource used in battles, when pirates come in contact with each other <u>i.e.</u> move onto the same tile.